A Comprehensive and Contemporary Look at School Law

 e.
 Explore information about special education law including the principal's responsibility, key terminology, principles, and procedures.

 f.
-Obtain knowledge about copyright law, public domain, and school-sponsored Internet.
+Obtain knowledge about copyright law, public domain, and the school-sponsored Internet.

 g.
 Understand constitutional and statutory foundations of staff selection, contracting, and evaluation including equal employment, staff selection, negligent hiring, defamation, referencing, and performance evaluations.